fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 Using named subpatterns, users can write lints in two stages.
 First, a coarse selection of possible matches is produced by the pattern syntax.
 In the second stage, the named subpattern references can be used to do additional tests like asserting that a node hasn't been created as part of a macro expansion.

-## Implementing clippy lints using patterns
+## Implementing Clippy lints using patterns

 As a "real-world" example, I re-implemented the `collapsible_if` lint using patterns.
 The code can be found [here](https://github.com/fkohlgrueber/rust-clippy-pattern/blob/039b07ecccaf96d6aa7504f5126720d2c9cceddd/clippy_lints/src/collapsible_if.rs#L88-L163).
 The pattern-based version passes all test cases that were written for `collapsible_if`.